kundajelab/atac_dnase_pipelines/bds/atac/README.md

 max( [NTH_BWT2], [NTH_MACS2] ) x [NUM_REP]
 ```

-If you don't parallization add '-no_par_job'.
+If you don't want jobs to be parallelized (each job can use multiple threads though), add '-no_par_job'.

 ### Using Species file